sahilgsm2003/dementia-assist/README.md

-# Empathetic Family Recognition Aid

-AI powered companion system for people affected by dementia.
+# AI powered companion system for people affected by dementia.

 ## Prerequisites